meldridge/meldridge.github.io/posts/_posts/2019-08-06-How-to-pass-the-OSCP.md

 <hr/>
 <br/>

+## Housekeeping

-## Time yourself
+### Time yourself

 Set a timer for 1hr, repeating.
 Each time it goes off, stop and evaluate your progress.
 If you haven't made any progress for 2 hours, move on to the next machine.

 **This is important**.
 Getting stuck due to tunnel vision is extremely common during the exam.
 This isn't the labs - you don't have time to waste diving down rabbit holes.

-## Take breaks
+### Take breaks

 Recognise when you're stuck, and go for a walk.
-Sometimes all it takes is some fresh air and a clear head for you to figure out the next step, and you have more time than you think.
+Sometimes all it takes is some fresh air and a clear head for you to figure out the next step.

 **You have more time than you think.** It's extremely uncommon to pass the exam with less than an hour to spare.
 Usually students pass within 16 hours, or not at all.
 Take a break when you need to, and you'll be more likely to end up in that first category.

+### Record everything

+Read the [exam guide](https://support.offensive-security.com/oscp-exam-guide/) very carefully.
+If you pop a box but don't take the required screenshots, you're SooL.
+If you use a prohibited tool, you're SooL.
+If you misuse Metasploit/Meterpreter, you're SooL.

+Set your terminal scrollback to infinite, and keep terminal tabs open if you're prone to forgetting to screenshot.

+### Prepare yourself

+It pays to have everything well prepared before the exam.
+This can include precompiling privesc exploits for common platforms, especially ones which were used in the course material or labs.

+This also includes your report template.
+It's worth setting this up ahead of the exam, so that when you're in a sleep-deprived haze the day after your exam attempt you can simply drop in your documentation and submit.

-## Recon
+## Enumeration

+There's a reason the "try harder" mantra exists.
+If you don't *enumerate thoroughly*, you'll spend the whole exam beating your head on walls.

+DO NOT SKIP STEPS.

+DO NOT PASS GO.

+SEARCH ***ALL*** THE VERSIONS WITH `searchsploit`
+(or google -> `site:exploit-db.com APP VERSION`)

 ### DNS